Config Related

 Summary

-If some changes are happened, the refresh button will be appeared in the context float toolbar in the upper right corner of the editor.
-Click it to confirm to import, so changes of these custom config files will be applied.
+When changes are detected, a refresh button will appear in the context toolbar in the top-right corner of the editor.